CedricFauth/c-client-flask-server-test/README.md

 A Tutorial/Example of how you can write a web client in C that connects to any web server using an encrypted https connection.
 Furthermore, we're going to write a Flask web server and deploy it using Nginx.
 We'll also generate self-signed certificates for test purposes.

+If you like this kind of tutorials make sure you give it a star so I see your interest.

 ![test](https://user-images.githubusercontent.com/25117793/90982022-bdaddd80-e564-11ea-8b88-c5b13c692214.gif)

 **The first part of the tutorial (setting up the server) can be quite complicated if you don't know what you're doing.
 If you are just interested in making the client you can skip the first part and use a service like [Random API](www.random.org) to make requests with the client.**